$9 Million Settlement for Brain Injury Suffered during Echocardiogram

 The jury deliberated for just over an hour before rendering an award of approximately $1.7 million dollars for the estate.
 The jury assigned 30% of the negligence to Mr. Hatfield and 70% against the hospital.
 Attorneys Jeffrey T. Meyers and Timothy M. Takala are responsible for securing the verdict.

-1 Million Dollar Settlement for the Negligent Granting of Hospital Privileges
+$1 Million Settlement for the Negligent Granting of Hospital Privileges

 A neurosurgeon was negligently granted hospital privileges.
 One of Mr. Meyers clients suffered serious injury at the hands of the Neurosurgeon.
 The Neurosurgeon was later indicted for Medicare fraud.